-The spatial distribution of the different dynamical models is shown in Fig. \ref{Fig:dynamicalModelNDistribution}.
-As it is possible to note, the Standard models predominate in the central region of the galactic halo; meanwhile the numbers of dynamical models for all the three dynamical sub-samples seem to be comparable for distance $> 14$ kpc.
+Fig. \ref{Fig:dynamicalModelNDistribution} shows the binned radial distribution (total number of models in a given radial bin) of the different dynamical models considered in this study.
+The Standard model predominates in the central region of the galactic halo; meanwhile the numbers of dynamical models for all the three dynamical sub-samples seem to be comparable for distance $> 14$ kpc.
 On the other hand, the BHS models show a higher mean mass distribution at all the galactocentric distances, and IMBH models show a slightly higher mean mass than the Standard models for small galactocentric distances ($< 6-10$ kpc), as it is possible to see in Fig. \ref{Fig:dynamicalModelMeanMassDistribution}.
 For comparison, the observed number distributions for the MW and M31 are reported in black dashed lines.
 For the MW population, results from the \citep{Harris1996,Harris2010} catalogue have been used, and for the M31 population the results from the Revised Bologna Catalogue (RBC; \cite{Galletti2004,Galleti2006,Galleti2014}) have been used.
 For the observational catalogues we applied the same filtering condition carried out in Paper II, that is we limited to GCs within 17 kpc from the galactic center, and with half-light radius surface brightnesses (defined as $L_V / r_h^2$, with $L_V$ being the total $V$ luminosity and $r_h$ the half-light radius) greater than $4000\,\, L_\odot/pc^2$.
 The distributions reported by our models are comparable with the observed ones.

 In Fig. \ref{Fig:dynamicalModelFractionModel}, we show the radial distribution of the number fraction of BHS and IMBH models in each radial bin.
 The fraction number has been determined as the mean number of the dynamical models in the radial shell divided by the total number of models in the same shell.
 It can be seen that the number fraction of both IMBH and BHS models are similar and uniform.